Fit Measures in SmartPLS

 For the approximate fit indices such as SRMR and NFI, you may directly look at the outcomes of a PLS-SEM or PLSc-SEM model estimation (i.e., the results report) and these criteria's values with a certain threshold (e.g., SRMR < 0.08 and NFI > 0.90).

-For the exact fit measures d_ULS and d_G you may consider the inference statistics for an assessment.
-Therefore, you need to run the bootstrap procedure and to use the “complete bootstrap” option in SmartPLS 3.
+For the bootstrap-based test for the exact overall model fit measures d_ULS and d_G you may consider the inference statistics for an assessment.
+Therefore, you need to run the bootstrap procedure and to use the “complete bootstrap” option in SmartPLS.
 When running the bootstrap procedure, you will notice that the procedure counts two times up to the specified number of bootstrapping samples:

 - In the first round, SmartPLS uses the standard bootstrapping procedure to get the inference statistics for the model parameters (e.g., path coefficients, weights, etc.).